BB Girls

 BB Girls (formerly known as Brave Girls) is a South Korean girl group consisting of members Minyoung, Eunji, and Yuna.

-Formed and produced by Brave Brothers through Brave Entertainment, the group initially debuted as a quintet named Brave Girls with the single album The Difference on April 7, 2011.
+BB Girls originally debuted as a quintet named Brave Girls with the single album The Difference on April 7, 2011 under the label Brave Entertainment and active with originally line-up until 2013 prior going hiatus.
+The group returned in 2016, with two original members (Yoojin and Hyeran) and five new members (Minyoung, Youjoung, Eunji, Yuna, and Hayun), releasing digital single "Deepened".
+Their two original members later stop promotions and remained five-members released EP Rollin'.

-The group has undergone multiple lineup changes, with the lineup consisting of Minyoung, Youjoung, Eunji and Yuna becoming the most well known after their song "Rollin' (2017) unexpectedly went viral in 2021.
+The group unexpectedly went viral in 2021, with the lineup consisting of Minyoung, Youjoung, Eunji and Yuna becoming the most well known after their song "Rollin' (2017).
 As a result, they gained a huge spike in popularity and topped the Circle Digital Chart with "Rollin, while achieving two further top-five hits with "We Ride" (2020) and "Chi Mat Ba Ram" (2021).
 The group won numerous accolades that year, including a Golden Disc Award, Melon Music Award, and Mnet Asian Music Award.

 In February 2023, Brave Entertainment announced the group officially disbanded after the members left the agency.
-Two months after the announcement, the four members signed with Warner Music Korea and continued as a group with their name changed to BB Girls.
+Two months later, the four members signed with Warner Music Korea and continued as a group with changed their name to BB Girls.
 Following the expiration of their contract a year later, Minyoung, Eunji, and Yuna established their own label BB Girls Company and signed with GLG Entertainment to continue group activities as a trio in 2024.